Thursday, 30 September 2021

 If the vaccines are such a success, it is surprising that UK regions are back at the top of the list of countries with Covid.
 Israel is the country with the best vaccination rates and the highest ratio of Covid cases.
 It is not that vaccines are not working, all the evidence shows the significant benefits of vaccines in reducing infections and the severity of cases.
 Is it that the government's relaxation of lockdown, encouragement to get out and support hospitality businesses, the opening up of mass events and because they think it's all over that have led to the surges?
 It may also be due to the unexplained slowing down of vaccinations.
 This is particularly apparent amongst the younger age groups who appear to be suffering the most from the recent upsurge in cases.
 We are almost back at the levels of January and February 2021 and in Scotland the hospitals are at breaking point again.

 No one wants the current curtailment of freedoms to be tightened.
-However, the escalating rate of COVID-19, the constantly changing rules, and the visions of crowd scenes at major events are simply amplifying the doubts of a large proportion of the population.
+However, the escalating rate of COVID-19, the constantly changing rules, and the visions of crowd scenes at major events are simply exacerbating the doubts of a large proportion of the population.
 They are stoically avoiding going out to public places and certainly not using trains and boats and planes or for that matter restaurants, sports facilities or workplaces.
 The chances of getting to see a GP, dentist, or hospital appointment are limited.
 We live in a different world and until there is a sense that Covid spreading is under control, many people will resist the urge to exercise their fake freedom.

 The abrogation of the UK government's responsibility is palpable.
 According to Nadra Ahmed of the National Care Association 10-15% of carers are unvaccinated.
 Allowing UK citizens to travel abroad, despite having higher rates of infection than almost all European countries and a contact tracing system that remains seriously flawed is mere Brexit arrogance.
 The UK government is gung ho for free markets, prepared to heap the blame for spreading on other countries and unwilling to release some of the 540 million doses of vaccine to countries that are suffering the most as a result of a shortage of vaccines.
 This approach has been recommended by such luminaries as Professor Andrew Pollard and more recently by Professor Sarah Gilbert who were both instrumental in creating the Astra Zeneca vaccine and always saw it as a non-profit resource for global usage.